henryhuanghenry/dblp_paper_crawler/README.md

 # dblp_paper_crawler
 - Crawl the dblp for related papers with given venue names and key words.
+- Output the realted article title, year, link to the article and link to the bibtex.
 - The main code is in [search_papers_in_dblp.py](./search_papers_in_dblp.py)

 ## Outputs